Pangaea Proxima: Formation

+Effects

+The formation of Pangaea Proxima will probably dramatically affect the environment.
+The collision of plates will result in mountain building, thereby shifting weather patterns.
+The sea level may drop because of increased glaciation.
+The rate of surface weathering may rise, increasing the rate at which organic material is buried.
+Pangaea Proxima also has the potential to lower global temperatures and increase atmospheric oxygen.
+This, in turn, can affect the climate, further lowering global temperatures.
+These changes as described above can result in more rapid biological evolution as new niches emerge.
+It has been suggested that the rise in pCO2 and the increased continentality that would accompany the assembly of Pangaea Proxima will result in climatic extremes intense enough to bring about the mass extinction of mammals.

+Pangaea Proxima could also insulate the mantle.
+The flow of heat will be concentrated, resulting in volcanism and the flooding of large areas with basalt.
+Rifts will form and Pangaea Proxima will split up once more in 400 to 500 million years.
+Earth may thereafter experience a warming period as occurred during the Cretaceous period, which marked the split-up of the previous Pangaea supercontinent.

 Models

-There are two models for the formation of Pangaea Proxima - an early model and the current model.
-The two models differ in where they place Australia, Antarctica and Chukotka:
+There are two models for the formation of Pangaea Proxima — an early model and the current model.
+The two models differ in where they place Australia, Antarctica, and Chukotka.

 The early model, created in 1982 and shown on the Paleomap Project website, places Australia and Antarctica connected to each other as a separate landmass to Pangaea Proxima, close to the South Pole, and Chukotka staying with Eurasia.

-The current model, created in 2001 and shown on Christopher Scotese's YouTube channel, has Australia attached to China, East Antarctica attached to South America, and West Antarctica attached to Australia, with Chukotka attached to North America (it is on the North American plate).
+The current model, created in 2001 and shown on Christopher Scotese's YouTube channel, has Australia attached to China, East Antarctica attached to South America, and West Antarctica attached to Australia, with Chukotka and the Kamchatka Peninsula attached to North America (Chukotka is on the North American plate; while the Kamchatka Peninsula could either lie on the North American plate or be part of a separate Okhotsk microplate).

-Other suggested supercontinents
+Other suggested future supercontinents

-Paleogeologist Ronald Blakey has described the next 15 to 85 million years of tectonic development as fairly settled and predictable, without supercontinent formation.
-Beyond that, he cautions that the geologic record is full of unexpected shifts in tectonic activity that make further projections "very, very speculative".
+Paleogeologist Ronald Blakey has described predictions of the next 15 to 85 million years of tectonic development as fairly settled, without supercontinent formation.
+Beyond that, he cautions that the geologic record is full of unexpected shifts in tectonic activity driven by currents deep in the Earth's mantle which are largely undetectable and poorly understood, making longer projections "very, very speculative".
 In addition to Pangaea Proxima, two other hypothetical supercontinents—"Amasia" and "Novopangaea"—were illustrated in an October 2007 New Scientist article.
-Another supercontinent, Aurica, has been suggested in more recent times.
+Another supercontinent, Aurica, has been suggested in an article published in 2016.

-In the latest research, scientists discovered that Earth is undergoing certain unimaginable changes.
-The world might develop a new 'supercontinent' within 200 million to 300 million years as the Pacific Ocean is seen to be shrinking and closing.
-As per a Complex report, researchers from Curtin University in Australia and Peking University in China predicted that the Pacific Ocean's eventual disappearance would result in a geological reconfiguration of the planet.

-The study, which has been published in the National Science Review, emphasises how the world's oldest and largest ocean started shrinking at the time of the dinosaurs and is still losing a few millimeters each year.
-This process, together with the shifting of tectonic plates, will result in the construction of the "Amasia" supercontinent.
+Research from Curtin University in Australia and Peking University in China published in 2022 supports an Amasia scenario within 200 to 300 million years.
+The study in the National Science Review suggests that the Pacific Ocean, shrinking since the time of the dinosaurs, may continue until it has closed entirely, resulting in the collision of the Americas with Eurasia.